 Tisch FundOur fund for civic engagement supports independent student projects that strengthen civic life on campus and beyond.

-Civic Studies MajorOur unique academic major gives students the chance to study the theoretical aspects of effecting change in the world, to learn the skills of civic engagement, and to apply them in the world.
+Civic Studies MajorOur unique academic major gives students the chance to study the theoretical aspects of effecting change in the world, and to learn and apply the skills of civic engagement.

-Honos CivicusOur honor society for graduates from all Tufts schools recognizes students who devoted time to leadership and service.
+Honos CivicusOur honor society for graduates from all Tufts schools recognizes students who excelled academically while devoting significant time to leadership and service.